 The most common trait with Marshalls from this era up until the late JCM 800s was the fact that they had such simple designs.
 Four inputs that could be linked and patched together for different tones (check out the tricks and tips for Super Lead article – same concepts apply), no preamp gain control, no reverb, but plenty of tone.
 The JTM 45 series are among Marshall’s best for warm, bluesy tones – a fact that has elevated their value to collectors and players alike.

 The “Blues Breaker” was the combo version of the JTM 45 and available in a cabinet equipped either with alnico or ceramic Celestion speakers with some models including a tremelo effect.
 Made famous by Eric Clapton when playing with John Mayall for the BluesBreaker’s LP, these combos can be had for the price of a small import automobile.
 It’s for this reason that I’m not going to cover the particulars about these amps or what to look for in terms of originality, etc., though I’ll discuss these specific trends with the various amp series that follow.

 One area I WILL cover is the birth of the reissues, both the JTM 45 head and 1962 BluesBreaker combo.
 Both in my opinion are fine amplifiers, though not 100% accurate to the original by any means, are still good values for the money.
 The JTM 45 reissue head is perhaps my favorite of the reissue series of vintage Marshalls, though it is equipped with different power tubes than originally used (using 6L6, a.k.a.
 5881), it does have the tube rectifier and resulting warmth and sag from a nicely built circuit.

 The Blues Breaker reissue combo also incorporates the same tube set as the JTM 45 and includes tremolo as well.
-Its cabinet has less depth than the original Blues Breakers and hence bottom end suffers a bit.
+Its cabinet has less depth than the original Blues Breakers and hence bottom end suffers just a hair.